Paula Giddings: Career

 In 1988, Giddings joined the faculty of Douglass College at Rutgers University.
 That same year, she published In Search of Sisterhood: Delta Sigma Theta and the Challenge of the Black Sorority Movement, a history of Delta Sigma Theta, the African-American sorority of which she is a member.
 The book was recognized for its depth and its focus on the influence of Delta Sigma Theta and its members.
+She also became a fellow of the Barnard Center for Research on Women.

 In 2001, Giddings joined Smith College as the Elizabeth A. Woodson 1922 Professor of Africana Studies.
-She also served as the editor of feminist journal Meridians, feminism, race, transnationalism.
+She also served as the editor of feminist journal Meridians: Feminism, Race, Transnationalism.
 She then became Smith College department chair and honors thesis advisor for the department of Africana studies, where she remained until her retirement in 2017.

 Giddings received many accolades upon the 2008 publication of her biography of civil rights activist Ida B. Wells.
 Ida, A Sword Among Lions: Ida B. Wells and the Campaign Against Lynching received the 2008 Letitia Woods Brown Book Prize from the Association of Black Women Historians, the Gustavus Myers Center for the Study of Bigotry and Human Rights Outstanding Book Award, and was the 2009 Nonfiction winner of the Black Caucus of the American Library Association Literary Award.
+It won the 2008 Los Angeles Times Book Prize for Biography.
 In addition, it was a finalist for the National Book Critics Circle Award for 2008 and was named a Best Book of 2008 by both the Washington Post and the Chicago Tribune.
-Additionally, the book was recognized as the inaugural Duke University John Hope Franklin Research Center Book Award winner in 2011.
+The book was recognized as the inaugural Duke University John Hope Franklin Research Center Book Award winner in 2011.

 In 2017, Giddings was a National Book Award Judge for nonfiction works.
 That same year, she was inducted into the American Academy of Arts and Sciences.